ucsc-ospo/ucsc-ospo.github.io/content/event/SlugFest2025/index.md

 5:00 – Event Starts / Food and socializing

-5:45 – Welcome by the UCSC Open Source Program Office
+5:50 – Welcome by the UCSC Open Source Program Office

-5:50 - Lightning Talks & Q&A
+6:00 - Lightning Talks & Discussions

-6:55 - Raffle! (**You must register to be included in the raffle and be present to claim the prize**)
+7:00 - Raffle! (**You must register to be included in the raffle and be present to claim the prize**)

-7:00 - Event closes (Sticking around to network is encouraged)
+7:10 - Official Event closes (Sticking around to network is encouraged)